x86h4ck3r/a3s_krypta/README.md

     $ x86_64-w64-mingw32-g++ new.loda.cpp --shared --static -o ProService.dll
   # Ignore the error, run the command again with the argument " -fpermissive "
               $ x86_64-w64-mingw32-g++ new.loda.cpp --shared --static -o custom_file_name.dll -fpermissive

+  # your output .dll will be in the /tmp directory.